Sortition Law: For the military career

-For the Armed Forces
+For the institution

 The Sortition Law was one of the milestones in the transformation of the Brazilian Army at the beginning of the Republic, with important institutional and political effects.
+For historian José Murilo de Carvalho, universal conscription was the most important of the various facets of "the army's intense struggle to become a national organization capable of effectively planning and executing a defense policy in its broadest sense" during the First Brazilian Republic.
 Along with other measures, such as the training of reserve officers (in which the upper class participated), there was a new model of military organization.
-The Army was no longer closed in on itself, taking in some recruits from the outside without returning them to civilian life, but it now had multiple channels of entry and exit and could influence society by training and socializing the reservists.
+The army was no longer closed in on itself, taking in some recruits from the outside without returning them to civilian life, but it now had multiple channels of entry and exit and could influence society by training and socializing the reservists.
 The rebel tenentes of the 1920s gained a sociological justification for the "citizen-soldier" idea, as they could now argue that the force represented the people.
-The civic mission of compulsory military service was embraced throughout the 20th century by the officers as one of the institution's functions.
-The "Party in Uniform” became stronger and more engaged in politics and had a greater ability to impose its ideology on society.
+The "Party in Uniform" became stronger and more engaged in politics and had a greater ability to impose its ideology on society.

-The Army's relationship with society was altered, introducing it to the private sphere of the family and to the most remote parts of Brazil.
+The army's relationship with society was altered, introducing it to the private sphere of the family and to the most remote parts of Brazil.
 The development of its bureaucratic structure from the late 1910s onwards allowed it to reach individuals hitherto invisible to the State.
-The numbers grew gradually, causing "a slow and silent process of accumulation of political capital by the Army and, by extension, the central power, to the detriment of local and regional plutocracies".
+The numbers grew gradually, causing "a slow and silent process of accumulation of political capital by the army and, by extension, the central power, to the detriment of local and regional plutocracies".
 At the national level, this ended up allowing the Estado Novo.
 The State took the place of local coronéis as patron of the honorable poor.
 The inclusion of a greater proportion of the population in the military legitimized the social programs and the more inclusive electoral politics of populism, at the same time as the military gained sufficient strength to exercise authoritarian power.

+At the time of its implementation, a more restricted lottery was expected for the navy, reaching, in addition to navy schools, the Merchant Navy, as naval service required experience in the area.
+In practice, the navy and the Brazilian Air Force, created in 1941, took decades to take advantage of the conscription.
+At the turn of the 21st century, the proportion of conscripts in the navy and air force was much lower than in the army.